 - Yoga has been shown to be effective for pain control

 Surgical intervention is generally more effective than conservative treatments with improvement in approximately 85-90% of cases.
-Surgery can be performed via open incision or endoscopically:
+Surgery can be performed via an open incision or endoscopically:

-- An open release is performed via standard incision under local anesthesia and allows a surgeon the best view.
+- An open release is performed via a standard incision under local anesthesia and allows a surgeon the best view.

 - An endoscopic release is performed with scopes and surgical tools through one or two small openings and can result in less scar tissue and postoperative pain.